Gaza war protests: Gaza Strip

 In Gaza, young content creators, such as Hind Khoudary, Plestia Alaqad, Motaz Azaiza, and Bisan Owda, documented their lives through the war, gaining significant followings on social media.

 In January 2024, the Jewish News Syndicate reported that in a rare protest against Hamas, dozens of Gazan children held up signs outside Deir al-Balah's al-Aqsa Martyrs Hospital, asking Hamas to free Israeli hostages and end the war, expressing their desire to return home.
 The IDF's Arabic spokesman Avichay Adraee shared a recording of the protest on X, tweeting "Will these cries and demands reach the hideouts of Hamas leaders?".
-The protest occurred a day after another small protest against Hamas in Rafah where Palestinians cursed Hamas and Yahya Sinwar.
+The protest occurred a day after another small protest against Hamas in Rafah where Palestinians cursed Hamas and Hamas leader Yahya Sinwar.
 Organized demonstration against Hamas is not allowed in Gaza.
 In February 2024, Sveriges Radio reported on some small spontaneous protests by desperate Gazans against Hamas.

 A small group of children in Rafah held their own protest in advance of a planned Rafah offensive in February 2024, holding signs in English that read "We refuse to die" and "Save us from this genocide".
 Protesters at UNRWA headquarters in Jabalia called for more food, chanting, "We want flour, we want flour".
 Children in Rafah again held their own protest against the Gaza Strip famine on 6 March, holding a banner reading "Stop our daily death".

 On 25 March 2025, large anti-Hamas and anti-war protests broke out in the North Gaza Governorate.
 Israeli media outlet Ynet reported that Hamas responded by torturing and executing some of those who organized the protests.

-In August 2025, hundreds of Palestinians in Gaza City staged rallies, calling for an end of the war and halting Israel's advance in the Gaza Strip.
+On 26 June 2026, protests were held in Gaza City and other regions of northern Gaza against Hamas.

 Africa

 Algeria

-Protests were held in Algiers on 19 October 2023 denouncing US President Joe Biden, Israeli Prime Minister Benjamin Netanyahu and Arab countries that have normalized relations with Israel for "complicity" in the violence in Gaza.
-Protests in support of Palestinians were held again on 14 March 2024.
+Protests were held in Algiers on 19 October 2023 denouncing U.S. President Joe Biden, Israeli Prime Minister Benjamin Netanyahu and Arab countries that have normalized relations with Israel for "complicity" in the violence in Gaza.
+On 4 April 2025, at least 800 pro-Palestine protestors gathered in front of the headquarters of the Movement of Society for Peace in Algiers.